ShivanshTiwari01/Dice-Game/README.md

 - To run this project just clone or download the repository and run using npm start

+- Tech Stack Used
+   - Frontend - HTML, CSS and JavaScript
+   - Backend - Nodejs and Expressjs

 ## Features

 - Every player keeps rolling dice until he gets a one